dotwallet/js-examples/README.md

 # js-examples
-Examples of how to use dotwallet to build apps with js forntend and backends
+Examples of how to use dotwallet to build apps with JavaScript frontends and backends